 “Oh, that’s only a joke, sometimes it takes extraordinary means to attract ordinary interest, Morgan and Roosevelt are names that attract attention at once and I guess that is why I used them in talking to some reporters.
 Don’t you think they could be put to a worse use than to get people to oppose child labor?”

 One stark example from 1912 of the mine owner’s stubborn intransigence was at Cabin Creek and Paint Creek in West Virginia, when a union peace settlement broke down and strikes costing many lives continued due to the mine owners refusing to pay just an extra two and a half cents per long ton of coal to the miners.
-By using outrageous and colourful attacks on the mining companies she attracted media attention to the exploitation taking place.
+By using outrageous and colourful attacks on the mining companies as a result of their mean-spirited approach, she attracted media attention to the exploitation taking place.

 Repeatedly, American Presidents and State governors had to invoke laws, to bring about peace due to the blatant and ugly treatment of workers and their families by mine operators.
-Mother Jones met several US Presidents to explain what was taking place out of public sight and the lack of normal civil and democratic governance in these States.
+Mother Jones met several US Presidents to explain what was taking place out of public sight in parts of America and she explained the lack of normal civil and democratic governance in these States.

-A particular target of hers was the presence of the private armies of gunmen or the Baldwin-Felts “detective” agency, founded in 1900 by two unscrupulous bounty hunters, W.G Baldwin and Thomas Felts in the strike flashpoint.
-This agency was repeatedly responsible for conducting a reign of terror against mining communities over the next 20 years.
-It represented Capitalism at its very worst!
+A particular target of hers was the presence of the private armies of gunmen or the Baldwin-Felts “detective” agency, in the strike flashpoints.
+Founded in 1900 by two unscrupulous bounty hunters, W.G Baldwin and Thomas Felts, this agency was repeatedly responsible for conducting a reign of terror against mining communities over the next 20 years.
+It represented capitalism at its very worst!

 On 26th August 1926, a few days before the Battle of Blair Mountain, Mother Jones explained in the Washington Times that